 Classroom furniture should include a lectern for the teacher, which not only helps to reinforce the classroom atmosphere, but also serves as a spot to place manuals for easy reference.

 Finally, it’s important that students have an appropriate workspace that further helps them feel like they’re in a classroom.

-Follow these guidelines and your video school will be well on its way to providing an exceptional education for your students.
-And if you need help explaining to parents how your video school works, use this PDF created especially for parents.
+Follow these guidelines, and your video school will be well on its way to providing an exceptional education for your students.

 Lighten Your Load with Video Homeschooling (K4–12)